-Winwick Church of England Primary pays full regard to 'Keeping Children Safe in Education' (DfE 2016).
+Winwick Church of England Primary pays full regard to 'Keeping Children Safe in Education' (2022).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS) and completing checks in relation to Prohibition Orders and disqualification by association checks for relevant staff.
+In addition to this, online searches may be done on candidates as part of their pre-recruitment checks; shortlisted candidates will be informed that these checks may be done as part of this process.

 Evidence of such robust checks can be found in the schools Single Central Record (SCR).